-235 1.
+- 5 Four main limitations came to our attention during the study, which leads to new practically relevant follow-up research questions and hypotheses, and should be included in future experimental campaigns: - 1.
 The investigated rock mass of 45 kg represents in many stratigraphic units a common rockfall release volume with a high occurrence probability and small return period.
-Nevertheless, with energies ≤ 3 kJ only low rockfall intensities are achieved (FOEN, 2016).
-The verification of the rockfall stopping capacity under higher energies remains to be investigated.

-- For an in depth rockfall-model-calibration in forests, such a deposition pattern in different states of the forest is unique and allowed to examine the performance of the presented three dimensional deadwood in rockfall simulations.
+Nevertheless, with energies \leq 3 kJ only low rockfall intensities are achieved (FOEN, 2016).
+The verification of the rockfall stopping capacity under higher energies remains to be investigated. - 2.
+For an in depth rockfall-model-calibration in forests, such a deposition pattern in different forests states is unique and allowed to examine the performance of the presented three dimensional deadwood in rockfall simulations.
 The in situ measurement data available beyond the deposition pattern fostered helps for a complete calibration.
 However, the evaluations showed that (for example) a visual check of the impact location at high acceleration measurement values is desirable.
-Although challenging due to the visibility restrictions because of the trees (Bourrier et al., 2012), a slope-wide reconstruction of the rock velocities would complete the set of the parameters of interest (Caviezel et al., 2019a).
+Although challenging due to the visibility restrictions because of the trees Bourrier et al. (2012), a slope-wide reconstruction of the rock velocities would complete the set of the parameters of interest (Caviezel et al., 2019a).
 Developments towards automated detection of tree impacts of in situ sensor data, visually coverage is necessary to gain a large enough amount of data. - 3.
 Only compact rock shapes (Sneed and Folk, 1958) were used in this study.
 The results of open land experiments emphasize the importance of different rock shapes (Caviezel et al., 2021).
 Investigation on rockfall simulations in forests incorporating different rock shapes (Lu et al., 2020) show the importance of real scale experiments as calibration basis as different contact behavior and MROD are expected.

 4. The fresh deadwood used here originates from trees felled on site.
 However, for forestry practice, it is also relevant to know how decomposed deadwood protects against rockfall, how this effect is changing over time.
 It is essential to understand the potential adverse long-term effects of rocks deposited temporarily behind decaying deadwood as they may act as secondary rockfall sources.

-255 Despite these still existing limitations and open questions, our results indicate that the complete removal of lying deadwood after natural disturbances or logging operations can lead to a substantial decrease in rockfall protection.
+Despite these still existing limitations and open questions, our results indicate that the complete removal of lying deadwood after natural disturbances or logging operations can lead to a substantial decrease in rockfall protection.
 While our experiments allow also to quantify such effects, more experiments and long-term studies are needed to fully quantify them for different settings and to optimise their implementation in rockfall simulation models and management guidelines.